-Customer lifetime value (LTV) is an estimate of the average revenue a customer will earn for a company over the entire length of the relationship.
-It's an important metric that plays a critical role in optimising revenue and profits, because it's an important part of calculating the unit economics of a business.
+Customer lifetime value (LTV) estimates the average revenue a customer will earn for a company over the entire length of the relationship.
+It's an important metric that plays a critical role in optimizing revenue and profit because it's a crucial part of calculating the unit economics of a business.
 It should be considered when estimating budgets, forecasting cash flow, determining valuation, and increasing profitability.

 Want to know more about LTV?
 Then keep reading to get an in-depth understanding of how it can help your business.